 Walk us through a project lifecycle.
 How does SketchUp impact this?

-Northpower Stålhallar takes this design all the way to finished project using SketchUp
+Northpower Stålhallar takes this design all the way to the finished project using SketchUp

 It’s always interesting when you start working with a customer and they see the 3D models.
 In the beginning, they see how much you can model and how quickly.
 They are accustomed to doing sketches on paper and they have to erase, draw it again, and do it that way.

 When they see how much we do in SketchUp they say, “Ah!
 I have to learn this too”.

 Once we finish the initial design, we have to do the drawings.
 We use LayOut to present drawings to our customers.
 It’s easy to update our documentation with LayOut as we make adjustments to the model.
 Our clients normally need to submit architectural drawings to the government for planning approval.
 These help the government understand our design.
 From these, we get permission to build.